Resources

 The fixes that resolve home comfort and energy waste issues for good

-When you seal up these leaks through weatherization or air sealing and add more insulation to your house, you create a better, more powerful thermal boundary and a well-sealed building envelope that can permanently reduce the loss of indoor heated and cooled air.
+When you seal these leaks through weatherization or air sealing and add more insulation to your house, you create a better, more powerful thermal boundary and a well-sealed building envelope that can permanently reduce the loss of indoor heated and cooled air.

-Even if a DIY window insulation kit does work and is correctly installed, the effect it has is going to be minimal.
+Even if a DIY window insulation kit does work and is correctly installed, the effect is going to be minimal.
 So much so that in most circumstances, the plastic film would be almost imperceptible during a blower door test, which is the test used by home performance contractors to determine the amount of unwanted air exchange in your home.

 To permanently fix drafts, uneven temperatures, and energy waste problems in your house, you’ll need to: